Food of Milan: Top 10 Dishes You Must Eat in Milan

 Panettone is the quintessential sweet bread loaf that originated in Milan, Italy, and has become synonymous with the Christmas season.

 My family eats this famous Milan food every year for Christmas breakfast.
 It’s the ultimate Italian breakfast pastry!
 In Milanese culture, Panettone isn't just reserved for breakfast; it's often enjoyed throughout the day with coffee or even paired with sweet wine after meals.
+And, of course, it’s a traditional Italian Christmas dessert.

 Authentic Milanese recipes combine flour, sugar, butter, eggs, and yeast along with raisins and other dried fruit.
 The light and fluffy texture characteristic of this cake-like bread is studded with sweetness and chewiness imparted by the fruits.